 Healthy Greek Yogurt Broccoli Salad

-In a large bowl, combine the broccoli florets, grated carrots, red onion, dried cranberries, and chopped pecans.
+- In a large bowl, combine the broccoli florets, shaved or shredded carrots, red onion, dried cranberries, and chopped pecans.

-In a separate bowl, whisk the Greek yogurt with the apple cider vinegar and honey.
+- In a separate bowl, whisk together the Greek yogurt with the apple cider vinegar and honey.

-You may want to start by adding just 1 tbsp of apple cider vinegar and honey and taste the dressing to see if it's at your desired level of tanginess/sweetness.
+- Dressing: You may want to start by adding just 1 tablespoon of apple cider vinegar and honey, then taste the dressing to see if it's at your desired level of tanginess/sweetness.